truepillars/auth0-logs-to-elasticsearch/README.md

-# Auth0 - Logs to Logstash
+# Auth0 - Logs to Elasticsearch

 [![Auth0 Extensions](http://cdn.auth0.com/extensions/assets/badge.svg)](https://sandbox.it.auth0.com/api/run/auth0-extensions/extensions-badge?webtask_no_cache=1)

-This extension will take all of your Auth0 logs and export them to Logstash.
+This extension will take all of your Auth0 logs and export them to Elasticsearch.

 ## Configure Webtask